 A small test ride hasn't shown any problems.
+Hopefully, this was the end to the fuel system saga.
 I'd like to run a full tank of fuel through the system to determine whether this has been successful.

 Whilst the fuel tank was off the motorcycle, I noticed the subframe's top mounts were barely secured!
 My luggage is secured very close to this area.
 There should be two nuts and two bolts, but there was only one bolt.
 Very concerning!
 I replaced them and used thread lock.
 The last time I inspected the bolts was when installing the tank in the UK.
 This photo shows the problem, and also demonstrates how the fine dust gets everywhere!

 Whilst residing in Parakou, I've eaten decent street food!
 Here's Fufu with Wagasi cheese in sauce and a fried green leaf of some sort.
 Eaten with hands.
 A really tasty snack is Kuli-kuli, which is ground peanut fried into sticks.